kenokrieger/QmPy/README.md

 ## Requirements

-This package requires Python 3.7
+This package requires Python 3.7 or higher.

 ## Installation